How does the classical method help students to think, organize, and draw conclusions about their world?

 Central to the classical approach is the integration of subjects, organized around a historical timeline.
 Literature, composition, science, art, and mathematics are connected to the time periods in which they developed.
-Students engage with rigorous content and themes from the Western tradition that prepare them far beyond basic standards, resulting in a sense of true accomplishment.
-They learn to discern what is true, good, and beautiful as they model after their instructors and develop a new degree of emotional, spiritual, physical, and academic independence.
+Students engage with rigorous content and themes from the Western tradition that prepare them far beyond basic standards, resulting in a sense of greater understanding and true accomplishment.
+They learn to discern what is true, good, and beautiful as they model after their instructors; they develop a new degree of emotional, spiritual, physical, and academic independence.

 Interested in learning more about classical Christian education?
 Click here.